USS Fessenden: Transfer to the Pacific Ocean

 Fessenden served at New London, Connecticut, and Quonset Point, Rhode Island, in May and June 1945, aiding in the training of submariners and aviators.
 On 28 June, she sailed from New York for training at Guantanamo Bay and Pearl Harbor en route to the Marshall Islands.
 On 17 September, her commanding officer became representative of the Majuro Atoll Commander for the Japanese Naval Garrison at Wotje, and Fessenden lay at Wotje to supervise its demilitarization and the evacuation of the Japanese until 4 December.
 She cleared Eniwetok 4 January 1946 for San Diego, California, New York City, and Green Cove Springs, Florida, where she was decommissioned and placed in reserve 24 June 1946.

-Converted to Radar Picket Ship
+Converted to radar picket ship

 Fessenden was converted for radar picket duty at Boston, Massachusetts, where she was recommissioned 4 March 1952.
 After antisubmarine training out of Key West, Florida, Fessenden returned to her home port, Newport, Rhode Island, 25 September 1952 to begin duty on the radar picket stations of the North Atlantic.
 She returned from her sea patrols only for necessary maintenance and refresher training.
 With her division, she sailed from Newport 15 July 1957 for Pearl Harbor, her home port for Pacific early warning radar picket duty from 18 August 1957 until 18 March 1960 when she left the Hawaiians for San Francisco, California.

-Final Decommissioning
+Final decommissioning

 On 30 June 1960, she was decommissioned and placed in reserve at Stockton, California.
-On 1 September 1966 she was struck from the Navy list.
-She was sunk as target off Pearl Harbor, Hawaii, 20 December 1967.
+On 1 September 1966, she was struck from the Navy list.
+She was sunk as target of Pearl Harbor, Hawaii, 20 December 1967.